zazedd/strange_cipher/README.md

 ### Why are Chaotic Attractors Good for Cryptography?

 - They are **Deterministic**, meaning that, given the same pre-conditions, the outcome will always be the same.
 - They are also very sensitive to those pre-conditions.
 The smallest of changes means a **huge** difference in the outcome, which is one of the why they are called chaotic (the other is that it is hard to predict what will happen next).
+This quality makes it worthwhile, because it means we can create secure ciphers.

 ## Running